CITS5501 lab 7 (week 8) – reviews – solutions

 Hopefully you spotted one problem with the previous code sample – it gives the wrong answer, when the year is a leap year!

 So suppose a colleague writes the following method, intended to determine whether a year is a leap year.
-Again, look for problems in and potential improvements to this code (5 mins), then discuss these with your partner(s) (5–10 mins).
+Again, look for problems in and potential improvements to this code, and drop in on one of the labs to compare solutions.

 public static boolean leap(int y) {